-In my six years of working in Mellow947, I’ve had amazing encounters with different guests–celebrities, bands, singers, career people, magazine editors, experts and even CEOs of companies.
+In my years of working in Mellow947, I’ve had amazing encounters with different guests: celebrities, bands, singers, career people, magazine editors, experts and even CEOs of companies.
 I always look forward to interviews with them because I learn a lot and get to know them as regular people.

 |Screenshot from the Mean Girls movie|

-Fast forward to a few years, the Lord made sure that He worked on rebellious behavior that had to be done away with.
-Through His Word, prayer and the guidance of Christian counselor-friends, my outlook and attitudes were being transformed and that included dealing with unpleasant and rude people.
+Fast forward to a few years, the Lord made sure that He worked on my rebellious behavior that had to be done away with.
+Through His Word, prayer and the guidance of Christian counselor-friends, my outlook and attitudes were transformed and that included dealing with unpleasant and rude people.
 When we are confronted with offensive behavior, we either shy away or confront depending on our personality style.
 Being on the defensive is a recourse for me, but not all the time.
-There were encounters wherein I’d let the other party go yakkity-yak-yak while I kept quiet and gave them an “I’m so bored” stare.
+There were encounters wherein I’d let the other party go yakkity-yak-yak while I kept quiet and stare at them blankly.
+As I look back now, I’d say that my response to their rudeness was still not very nice.
+I’ve learned to improve my responses and how to handle difficult people through the years.

-Take for instance, this has-been singer who was just launching her career when she traipsed into the station with her management team.
+One time, a has-been singer who was just launching her career then, traipsed into the station with her management team.
 I don’t know if it’s the people around her that puffed up her ego or she really is that type of person.
-So we let her promote, talk about her album and she answers us matter-of-factly, with her eyebrows raised.
-I remember assessing if we asked her offensive questions, but so far we stuck to the guide.
+So we let her promote, talk about her album and she answered us matter-of-factly, with her eyebrows raised up high to the heavens.
+I remember assessing if we asked her offensive questions, but so far we stuck to the guide provided by her management.
 The impression I got was that she was acting all “mean girl from Cali-forn-i-a”.
 Funny how she tried getting a job at the station 2 years after.

 Thing is, she WAS a local singer and her behavior was a huge contrast to how international singer Lenka behaved when she swung by the station.
 Lenka was warm and very genuine (even if I made the unforgettable starstruck booboo: “Hi!
 Uhm, you’re LEN-KA… RIGHT?)
-If there was anyone I’d expect diva attitude from, it would be her but she totally debunked that!
-Lenka oozed with humility and even if there were a lot of us who wanted to take pictures with her, she gamely smiled and posed!
+If there was anyone I’d expect diva attitude from, it would be her but she totally debunked that.
+Lenka was humble.
+Even if a lot of us wanted to take pictures with her she gamely smiled and posed, not showing a hint of annoyance.

 Another international singer I enjoyed talking to was Allison Iraheta of American Idol.
-She’s loud, fun and witty but never in the 10-minutes or less interview did she show signs or irritability or cattiness!
+She’s loud, fun and witty but never in the 10-minute interview did she show signs of irritability or cattiness!
 Her energy was infectious, even listeners were raving that they loved her.

 It’s never too late to have a change of heart.
 If the Lord has used this to convict you of being obnoxious or catty, would you humbly come before Him and ask for forgiveness?
 Sincerely repent and ask for strength that this un-Christlike attitude might be done away with.